Model scoring

 R-squared

-We now compute the R2 for each model using the R2 function (in caret).
+We now compute the R2 for each model using the a defined function.

 R2(predict(est_lm, newdata = df_te), df_te$Price)